devictoribero/elrincondevictor/content/improve-your-community-or-blog-seo-and-ux-with-metrics.md

 3. I can save time not prioritizing bugs or browser compatibilities for these browsers that are almost not used.
 4. Improve the user experience for their devices.

-To see all these metrics in Google Analytics clicki the Audience tab > mobile Overview.
+To see all these metrics in Google Analytics click the Audience tab > mobile Overview.

 ![Data table that shows the most used device by the ChooseYourPlant users.
 Mobile with a 61% is the most used and desktop is the second one with 36%.](/static/img/improve-your-community-or-blog-seo-and-ux-with-metrics-7.png)